 Now use state financial support for your digitalization:

-If you want to introduce a CRM data analytics, we are your competent partner: We take over the CRM introduction and submit the application for you to the BMWi funding program “Digital Now”.
-(Support programm for Germany only)
+If you want to introduce a CRM with data analysis, we are your competent partner: We take over the CRM introduction and submit the application for you to the BMWi funding program “Digital Now”.

 The right tools